Thermodynamics of ancilla-assisted erasure of quantum information: Introduction

-In this work, we propose a quantum channel that efficiently erases any state of a qubit memory by putting it in contact with an initially thermal reservoir at finite temperature, as prescribed by the above assumptions.
-Nevertheless, we relax assumption i) by including an {\it ancilla} qubit $A$ initially prepared in a pure state together with the memory and the reservoir.
+In this work, we propose a quantum channel that efficiently erases any state of a qubit memory by putting it in contact with a thermal qubit at finite temperature, as prescribed by the above assumptions.
+Nevertheless, we relax assumption ii) by including an {\it ancilla} qubit $A$ prepared in a pure state, such that our reservoir is considered as the thermal qubit plus the ancilla.
 This ancillary qubit can be either an independent system or a reservoir degree of freedom other than the energy.
 Both cases are operationally equivalent, but we shall discuss the second one with more detail using an atom-atom interaction scenario.
-Using our quantum channel, we are able to show that it operates in a regime beyond the Landauer limit when the temperature of the environment is higher than a given limit temperature.
+Using our quantum channel, we are able to show that it operates in a regime beyond the Landauer limit when the temperature of the thermal qubit is higher than a given limit temperature.
+However, since we relax one of Landauer's scenario assumptions, we cannot say that it represents a violation of Landauer's principle.
 We present the erasure protocol in Sec.~\ref{erasure}.
 In Sec.~\ref{thermodynamics}, we discuss the thermodynamics of the protocol from both the entropic and the energetic viewpoints.
 Sec.~\ref{landlimit} is dedicated to the study of how our quantum channel fits within Landauer's scenario.
 An optical simulation of our erasure protocol is depicted in Sec.~\ref{opticalsimulation}.
 Finally, our concluding remarks are presented in Sec.~\ref{conclusions}.